te-online/files_linkeditor/README.md

 - Fix loading spinner on top of text
 - Fix displayed link was not wrapped in anchor tag
 - Add button to skip to edit modal from viewer modal
+- Add ability to create .webloc files from create menu on file list
 - ...

 ### 1.0.13, 9.
 Mar 2020